lokeuei/slate/source/includes/_introduction.md

 # Introduction

-Avalara provides APIs to retreive tax rates based on location (TaxRates), perform more complex tax calculations (Calculations), and a means to record and manage documents for sales tax reporting (Documents).
+The TaxRates API provides a free rates lookup tool to allow merchants to retreive tax rates by location.
+This service is rate limited to 60 calls per minute, and ??? calls per month.